getpelican/pelican/README.rst

 Pelican currently supports:

-* Blog articles and static pages
+* Chronological content (e.g., articles, blog posts) as well as static pages
-* Integration with external services (ex.
-Google Analytics and Disqus)
+* Integration with external services (e.g., Google Analytics and Disqus)
 * Site themes (created using Jinja2_ templates)
 * Publication of articles in multiple languages
 * Generation of Atom and RSS feeds
 * Syntax highlighting via Pygments_
-* Importing existing content from WordPress, Dotclear, and more services
+* Importing existing content from WordPress, Dotclear, and other services
 * Fast rebuild times due to content caching and selective output writing

 Check out `Pelican's documentation`_ for further information.